Python3pkg/Flask-ReportableError/README.rst

 Introduction
 ------------

-Flask-ReportableError is an Flask extension for handling errors that can be reported to the web client.
+Flask-ReportableError is a Flask extension for handling errors that can be reported to the web client.